Victor Noir

-Victor Noir (27 July 1848 – 11 January 1870) was a French journalist.
+Yvan Salmon (27 July 1848 – 11 January 1870), known by his pen name Victor Noir, was a French journalist.
 After he was shot and killed by Prince Pierre Bonaparte, a cousin of the French Emperor Napoleon III (r.
 1852–1870), Noir became a symbol of opposition to the imperial regime.
 His tomb in Père Lachaise Cemetery in Paris has become a fertility symbol.

 Early life, family and education

 He was born Yvan Salmon at Attigny, Vosges, the son of a Jewish cobbler who had converted to Catholicism.

 Career

 He adopted "Victor Noir" as his pen name after his mother's maiden name.
 He moved to Paris and became an apprentice journalist for the newspaper La Marseillaise, owned and operated by Henri Rochefort and edited by Paschal Grousset.

 Shooting

 Background

 In December 1869, a dispute broke out between two Corsican newspapers, the radical La Revanche, inspired from afar by Grousset; and the loyalist L'Avenir de la Corse, edited by an agent of the Ministry of Interior named Della Rocca.
-The invective of la Revanche concentrated on Napoleon I. On 30 December, l'Avenir published a letter to its editor authored by Prince Pierre Bonaparte, the nephew of Napoleon, and cousin of Emperor Napoleon III, who by then had ruled more than twenty years.
-Prince Bonaparte castigated the staff of la Revanche as cowards and traitors.
+The invective of La Revanche concentrated on Napoleon I. On 30 December, L'Avenir published a letter to its editor authored by Prince Pierre Bonaparte, the nephew of Napoleon, and cousin of Emperor Napoleon III, who by then had ruled more than twenty years.
+Prince Bonaparte castigated the staff of La Revanche as cowards and traitors.
 The letter made its way from Bastia to Paris.
 Grousset took offense and demanded satisfaction.
-In the meantime, la Marseillaise lent strong support to the cause of la Revanche.
+In the meantime, la Marseillaise lent strong support to the cause of La Revanche.

 On 9 January 1870, Prince Bonaparte wrote a letter to Rochefort, claiming to uphold the good name of his family: